Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 At 13 pounds, this tent isn’t terribly heavy, but not suited for backpacking.
 It’s one of the best car camping tents for the beach.

-That said, every tent has drawbacks.
+That said, all tents have drawbacks.
 The limited mesh on the body may make the tent stuffy (if you have the door closed).

 Additionally, getting the tent back in the original stuff sack takes a lot of work.